cheulyop/cheulyop.github.io/_pages/about.md

 social: true
 ---

-My research interests include Affective Computing & Human-Computer Interaction.
-I am also interested in applying Machine Learning to understand the relationship between our affective states and physiological signals and exploring how we can use that knowledge for real-world applications such as digital healthcare.
+I am currently working as an AI Researcher at **[Silvia Health](https://silvia.io)**.

-I am currently a Master's student in the [Graduate School of Knowledge Service Engineering](https://kse.kaist.ac.kr/) at [KAIST](https://www.kaist.ac.kr/en/).
-I recently defended my thesis and will be graduating this February.
+At Silvia, we are building a technology that enables early screening of cognitive impairments from spontaneous speech, and [more](https://play.google.com/store/apps/details?id=io.silvia).

-I am a member of the [Interactive Computing Lab](http://ic.kaist.ac.kr/wiki/wiki.cgi?Main) at KAIST.
-During my time here, I worked on the following projects:
+I was a member of the [Interactive Computing Lab](http://ic.kaist.ac.kr/wiki/wiki.cgi?Main) at [KAIST](https://www.kaist.ac.kr/en/).
+During my time there, I worked on the following projects:
-* [AdaptiveESM](https://github.com/cheulyop/AdaptiveESM) - an adaptive sampling method based on active learning for emotions in the wild.
+* [AdaptiveESM](https://github.com/cheulyop/AdaptiveESM) - an adaptive sampling method based on active learning for collecting emotions in the wild.
-* [PyTEAP](https://github.com/cheulyop/PyTEAP) - a Python implementation of the Toolbox for Emotion Analysis using Physiological signals ([TEAP](https://github.com/Gijom/TEAP)).
+* [PyTEAP](https://github.com/cheulyop/PyTEAP) - a Python implementation of the [TEAP](https://github.com/Gijom/TEAP) (Toolbox for Emotion Analysis using Physiological signals).
-* [K-EmoCon dataset](https://doi.org/10.5281/zenodo.3762961) for the [SuggestBot Project](https://suggestbot.github.io/) - a multimodal sensor dataset for continuous emotion recognition in naturalistic conversations.
+* [K-EmoCon Dataset](https://doi.org/10.5281/zenodo.3762961) for the [SuggestBot Project](https://suggestbot.github.io/) -- a multimodal sensor dataset for continuous emotion recognition in naturalistic conversations.

 **CV:**
-<a class="page-link" href="{{ '/assets/pdf/cheulyop-cv-jan21.pdf' | prepend: site.baseurl | prepend: site.url }}">[PDF]</a> (last updated: Jan.
-'21)
+[<a class="page-link" href="{{ '/assets/pdf/cv-jan22.pdf' | prepend: site.baseurl | prepend: site.url }}">pdf</a>] (last updated: *Jan.
+'22*)